 - Wipe from front to back after a visit to the washroom.

 - Avoid douching completely.
-Contrary to popular belief, it actually harms your vaginal health as it disrupts the vaginal microbiome.
+Contrary to popular belief, it harms your vaginal health by disrupting the vaginal microbiome.

 - Change pads and tampons frequently.

 - Keep your intimate area dry and sweat-free.
-In warmer weathers, you can change undergarments whenever you feel you are getting sweaty and hot.
+In warmer weather, you can change undergarments whenever you feel you are getting sweaty and hot.

 - Avoid wearing too tight and uncomfortable outfits if you are prone to recurrent BV.
 These can cause you to sweat more.

 Boric acid suppositories have been shown to help in yeast and bacterial infections.
 You can discuss this with your doctor if you want to take this route.

 - Avoid smoking and alcohol if you suffer from recurrent BV.